-In accordance with SFAS No. 141, "Business Combinations" ("FAS 141"), Marathon (through its subsidiary Holdings) has been treated as the accounting acquirer and Global Ship Lease, Inc. was treated as the acquiree.
+In accordance with ASC Topic 805 "Business Combinations", Marathon (through its subsidiary Holdings) has been treated as the accounting acquirer and Global Ship Lease, Inc. was treated as the acquiree.
 Under the purchase method of accounting, the identifiable assets and assumed liabilities of Global Ship Lease, Inc. were recorded at their estimated fair values as of the acquisition date.
 The excess of the fair value of the net acquired assets over the purchase price has been recorded as a pro rata reduction of identified intangible assets, vessels in operation and other fixed assets.
 Because the activities of Marathon were insignificant prior to the acquisition, Global Ship Lease, Inc. (the acquiree), was determined to be the Predecessor for the purpose of reporting historical financial information.

-The financial statements are for the periods August 15, 2008 to December 31, 2008 (period titled "Successor" reflecting results of the combined operations following the merger), January 1, 2008 to August 14, 2008 (period labeled "Predecessor", reflecting the results of operations as historically reported of Global Ship Lease, Inc. prior to the merger), and the years ended December 31, 2007 and 2006 (also labeled "Predecessor").
-Under Predecessor accounting rules, the financial statements include the results of the vessels when they were owned and operated by CMA CGM (rather than Global Ship Lease, Inc.) in its business of carrying containerized cargo prior to their sale to the Company, referred to hereafter as the period of ownership by CMA CGM.
+The financial statements for the year ended December 31, 2009 and for the period August 15, 2008 to December 31, 2008 are wholly "Successor", reflecting results of the combined operations following the merger.
+The results for the period January 1, 2008 to August 14, 2008 and for the year ended December 31, 2007 (labeled "Predecessor"), reflect results of the operations as historically reported for Global Ship Lease, Inc. prior to the merger.
+Under Predecessor accounting rules, the period January 1, 2008 to August 14, 2008 includes for a few days of January 2008 the results of two vessels when they were owned and operated by CMA CGM (rather than Global Ship Lease, Inc.) in its business of carrying containerized cargo prior to the sale of the vessels to the Company (see note 15).

-As the merger was consummated on August 14, 2008, the balance sheet as of December 31, 2008 (labeled "Successor") reflects the acquisition under the purchase method of accounting of all the identified assets and assumed liabilities of Global Ship Lease, Inc. The balance sheet as of December 31, 2007 (labeled "Predecessor") reflects the historical balance sheet of Global Ship Lease, Inc. as previously reported.
+As the merger was consummated on August 14, 2008, the balance sheets as of December 31, 2009 and December 31, 2008 (both labeled "Successor") reflect the acquisition under the purchase method of accounting of all the identified assets and assumed liabilities of Global Ship Lease, Inc. (see note 3).